Graham Bell (skier): Athletic career

 Graham Bell and his brother Martin competed for Britain throughout the 1980s and 1990s.
 Graham took a silver medal at the World Junior Ski Championships in 1984 and represented Great Britain at five Winter Olympics in Sarajevo 1984, Calgary 1988, Albertville 1992, Lillehammer 1994 and Nagano 1998.
-Bell achieved 12th place in the infamous Hahnenkamm Race in Kitzbühel, Austria.
+Bell achieved 12th place in the Hahnenkamm Race in Kitzbühel, Austria, in 1994.

 Television career

 After retiring as a professional ski racer in 1998, Graham started his television career at Eurosport commentating live on the World Cup Ski Circuit for two years, before moving over to an in-vision role on Ski Sunday.
 Graham was part of the Ski Sunday team which won a Royal Television Society award in 2002.
 He has presented and commentated on the 2002, 2006, 2010 and 2014 Winter Olympics.

 Away from the mountains, Graham is the presenter of the BBC's World Championship Series triathlon coverage.
 He has worked on the Tour de France for ITV, and in 2009 competed in the Fastnet Race with Alex Thomson on Hugo Boss, filming, interviewing and presenting as well as working as an active crew member.
 Other TV credits include: The Gadget Show, Through the Keyhole, Celebrity Eggheads, Market Kitchen, Ready Steady Cook and travel shows including Wish You Here.

-Since retiring from competition Graham has continued to test his competitive instinct.
-In 2003 he competed in the return of BBC1's Superstars against some of the country's top sportsmen.
+In 2003 he competed in the return of BBC1's Superstars.
 He achieved fourth place in the final, the best placed non-current athlete.
 Graham has competed in numerous triathlon competitions and 24-hour mountain biking events.
-He regularly rides the grueling Etape du Tour cycle race.
+He has ridden the Etape du Tour cycle race.

-In 2009 Bell took part in the BBC2 series High Altitude, where participants took part in death-defying stunts such as 'summit hopping' and glacier climbing.
+In 2009 Bell took part in the BBC2 series High Altitude, where participants took part in stunts such as 'summit hopping' and glacier climbing.

-For a time, Graham was International Performance Director for The Ski & Snowboard Federation.
+For a time, Graham was International Performance Director for the British Ski and Snowboard Federation.
 He is a patron of The British Ski Academy.

 In 2021, Bell took part in the thirteenth series of Dancing on Ice partnering Karina Manta.
 They were the second couple to be eliminated.